 Do I Need a Permit to Hunt on National Forest Land?

 The requirements for hunting on national forest land in Mississippi include having a valid hunting license and following all rules and regulations set forth by the MDWFP.

-Residents and Non-Residents that hunt, fish, or trap on Wildlife Management Areas on national forest land must purchase a Wildlife Management Area User Permit in addition to any required hunting/fishing license.
+Residents and Non-Residents that hunt, fish, or trap on Wildlife Management Areas on national forest land except those exempt from purchasing an annual hunting or fishing license, must purchase a Wildlife Management Area User Permit.

 Most of the general forest area is open to hunting, but designated recreation areas and administrative sites are not.
 In addition, the Impact Closure Area of Camp Shelby on the DeSoto National Forest is closed to all public use.
 The area may be identified by signs that read “Danger, Military Firing Range, Unexploded Ordinance, DO NOT ENTER.”
 Fourteen wildlife management areas are located on the National Forests in Mississippi that have special seasons and hunting regulations.
 These wildlife management areas are Bienville, Caney Creek, Caston Creek, Chickasaw, Chickasawhay, Choctaw, Leaf River, Little Biloxi, Mason Creek, Red Creek, Sandy Creek, Sunflower, Tallahala, and Upper Sardis.
 Be sure to review the regulations for hunting in these areas.
 All wildlife management area boundaries are posted with yellow signs.
 Check with the district offices for more information.

 It is important to stay at least 150 yards from trails, roads, recreation areas, buildings, and residences.
 Pay close attention to the boundaries; what you may think is national forest land could be private.
 National forest land is marked with yellow signs in black print.
 These signs are posted along the boundaries.